 Last updated on May 25, 2023 at 02:04 pm

-A positive employee experience is key to build an internal brand and company culture.
+A positive employee experience is key to establishing internal branding and company culture.
 And this starts with employee communications and how we communicate with different groups of employees.
 Your office-based workers might feel very connected to your company and what it stands for.
 That’s likely because they have more access to leadership, greater transparency into business results, and generally receive more access to information.
 But what about your deskless workforce?
 Do they feel appreciated?
 Do they have outlets for two-way communication?

 Noted author, keynote speaker, and self-help guru Steven R. Covey once said: